terrorizer1980/seraph-id-smart-contracts/recovery-mechanism.md

  2  |  byte[]  | the signed message
  3  |  byte[][] | signatures of the public keys in the current recovery list

-To remove the public key successfullt, there should at least threshold number of signatures of the members in the `current` recovery list on the message.
+To remove the public key successfully, there should at least threshold number of signatures of the members in the `current` recovery list on the message.
 And the order of the signature is specified by the second parameter.